- Search The Registry

-Chavis did not publicly support abolition, and publicly condemned Nat Turner's slave rebellion, positions he likely took out of concern for his own safety and to maintain his status as a freeman and position as an educator as southerners expelled free Blacks and violently suppressed Turner's rebellion.
-His influence was far reaching.
+Chavis did not publicly support abolition and publicly condemned Nat Turner's slave rebellion, positions he likely took out of concern for his safety and to maintain his status as a freeman and position as an educator as southerners expelled free blacks and violently suppressed Turner's rebellion.
+His influence was far-reaching.
 A dedicated opponent of slavery, John Chavis was an influential abolitionist leader in the South.
-The circumstances surrounding his death in June 1838 remain unclear, although many suspect that he was murdered because of his work to better the lives of Blacks.
+The circumstances surrounding his death in June 1838 remain unclear, although many suspects that he was murdered because of his work to better the lives of blacks.

 African Americans/Voices of Triumph

 The Negro in the American Revolution.